← All Articles

 • Businesses needing Windows Server or SQL Server

-• Organizations requiring hybrid cloud setups
+• Organisations requiring hybrid cloud

-• Regulated industries (finance, healthcare) needing enterprise compliance
+• Regulated industries (finance, healthcare)

-• Smaller startup ecosystem and fewer third-party integrations
+• Smaller startup ecosystem

 • Pricing transparency is lower than competitors

 GCP accounts for roughly 11% of the market but is growing fast, especially among data-driven businesses.
-Google's strength in data analytics, machine learning, and BigQuery is unmatched.

-• Singapore region: ap-southeast1 (Singapore) with low latency
+• Singapore region with low latency

-• Free tier: Generous free tier (12 months + always-free services) for testing
+• Generous free tier for testing

-GCP Costs (Singapore Pricing)
+GCP Costs (Singapore)

-• Compute Engine n1-standard-1 (always-on): ~SGD 35-45/month
+• Compute Engine n1-standard-1 (always-on): roughly SGD 35-45/month

-• Cloud SQL MySQL (db-f1-micro, 10GB): ~SGD 30-40/month
+• Cloud SQL MySQL (db-f1-micro, 10GB): roughly SGD 30-40/month

-• Cloud Storage (1TB): ~SGD 20-25/month
+• Cloud Storage (1TB): roughly SGD 20-25/month

 • Data transfer out: SGD 0.12 per GB

-• Data-driven businesses (e-commerce, logistics, fintech doing analytics)
+• Data-driven businesses (e-commerce, logistics, fintech analytics)

 • Companies planning AI/ML initiatives